sergiobayona/easy_talk/README.md

 ### Key Features
 * **Intuitive Schema Definition**: Use Ruby classes and methods to define JSON Schema documents easily.
 * **Automatic ActiveModel Validations**: Schema constraints automatically generate corresponding ActiveModel validations (configurable).
-* **Works for plain Ruby classes and ActiveRecord models**: Integrate with existing code or build from scratch.
+* **Works for plain Ruby classes and ActiveModel classes**: Integrate with existing code or build from scratch.
 * **LLM Function Support**: Ideal for integrating with Large Language Models (LLMs) such as OpenAI's GPT series.
 EasyTalk enables you to effortlessly create JSON Schema documents describing the inputs and outputs of LLM function calls.
 * **Schema Composition**: Define EasyTalk models and reference them in other EasyTalk models to create complex schemas.
 * **Enhanced Model Integration**: Automatic instantiation of nested EasyTalk models from hash attributes.